What is a Sugar Glider & Where did they come from?

 - will ship “beautiful hand-tamed joeys to an airport near you”, and

-With that in mind, before purchasing your new baby(ies) from ANYONE, we strongly suggest you read the five FREE Special Reports located on the front page of our website.
+With that in mind, before purchasing your new baby(ies) from ANYONE, we strongly suggest you read these 4 FREE special reports on our website.
 They will give you a “no-nonsense”, FACTUAL idea of exactly what is required to raise and care for these adorable little darlings.
 In addition, the following link is an independent article (not written or solicited by anyone in our company) that objectively examines the damaging effects of Sugar Glider “expert” internet sites and message boards.
 Before deciding where to buy these wonderful additions to your new family - it is well-worth taking a couple minutes to read all this information. [" Sugar Glider Message Boards: Helpful or Harmful?"]

 In any event, the bottom-line here is to always do your homework – especially when considering bringing an animal into your home who will be a loving member of your family for the next 12-15 years...

 With that in mind, here are TWO important reasons why getting your new little buddy(ies) from Pocket Pets™ is the right thing to do: